aws/aws-database-encryption-sdk-dynamodb/specification/scan-beacons.md

 A Scan Beacon is a stable hash of the unencrypted value of an encrypted field.
 This allows a database server to perform some types of searches on client-side encrypted records.
+It can be optionally truncated to better avoid creating distinguishers of the plaintext.

 ## Definitions